Marcus-Rise/TrellusHealthPatientE2E/README.md

 # E2E testing project for patient app

-It can capture screenshot and compare it at future test iteration.
+* Can capture screenshot and compare it at future test iteration.
-It can reduce manual testing time.
+* Can reduce manual testing time.
+* Can be run in CI/CD after deploy stage

 ## Explain (official)